Hard Rock rolls out Sportsbook app

 "I believe in the Seminole Tribe and any indigenous tribes having the right to exercise their freedom," he said.

-WPTV reached out to a spokesperson for the Seminole Hard Rock but has not heard back.
+WPTV contacted a representative for the Seminole Hard Rock but has not heard back.